 Supreme Court Restricts Law Enforcement on Cellphone Location Data

 On June 22, the U.S. Supreme Court ruled that police generally must obtain a search warrant in order to track a suspect’s movement through cellphone location records.
-The decision is considered a huge victory for privacy rights advocates and a setback for law enforcement authorities.

 Roberts said the court’s decision is limited to cellphone tracking data and does not affect other business records, such as those held by banks.
 Additionally, he wrote that law enforcement can still respond to an emergency and obtain records without a warrant.